gml78905/ReferSplat/README.md

 This task requires the model to identify newly described objects that may be occluded or not directly visible in a novel view, posing a significant challenge for 3D multi-modal understanding.
 Developing this capability is crucial for advancing embodied AI.
-To support research in this area, we construct the first R3DGS dataset, **RefLERF**.
+To support research in this area, we construct the first R3DGS dataset, **Ref-LERF**.
 Our analysis reveals that 3D multi-modal understanding and spatial relationship modeling are key challenges for R3DGS.
 To address these challenges, we propose **ReferSplat**, a framework